influxdata/telegraf/plugins/serializers/prometheus/README.md

 ### Metrics

-A Prometheus metrics is created for each integer, float, boolean or unsigned field.
+A Prometheus metric is created for each integer, float, boolean or unsigned field.
 Boolean values are converted to *1.0* for true and *0.0* for false.

 The Prometheus metric names are produced by joining the measurement name with